molily/molily.de/_posts/2020-11-21-testing-angular.md

 Find a testing strategy that reduces the frustration and benefits the quality of your software.
 Once you have written tests for a couple of features, you will learn which tests are worthwhile – tests that uncover bugs and prevent regressions.
 Continue with these successes, then slowly explore other kind of tests.

 Luckily, the Angular community works steadily to make testing accessible.
-Angular’s architecture facilitates testing all relevant parts.
+Angular’s architecture facilitates the testing of all relevant parts.
 The framework ships with robust testing tools.
 If they do not fit your needs, there are mature community projects with alternative workflows.

 Testing does not only make your software more reliable, but also evolves your coding practice in the long run.
-It requires to write testable code, and testable code is usually less complex.
+It requires to write testable code, and testable code is usually simpler.

 Automated software testing is challenging and rewarding for various reasons.
 Despite all troubles, that makes it fascinating.